zanxiaofeng/zxf-java-sslvpn/Readme.md

 - ACK Number shows next expected byte: The ACK number in the receiver's packet indicates the sequence number of the next byte the receiver is expecting to receive.
 - Data integrity: This "positive acknowledgment" mechanism, combined with retransmission and timeouts, ensures that data is delivered reliably and in the correct order, even if packets are lost or arrive out of sequence.

+# Firewall
+- Firewalls are designed and deployed to prevent inbound traffic from entering a network and to stop outbound traffic from connecting to external resources that are noncompliant with an organization's security policies.
+## Inbound traffic versus outbound traffic
+- Inbound traffic requests.
+They originate from outside the network, such as an external user with a web browser, email client, server or application making requests -- like FTP and SSH -- or API calls to web services.
+- Outbound traffic requests.
+They originate from inside the network, destined for services on the internet or outside networks, such as a user visiting an external website or an internal mail server connecting to an external one.
+## Inbound vs. outbound firewall rules
+- Inbound firewall rules.
+They protect a network by blocking traffic known to be from malicious sources.
+This stops various attacks, such as malware and DDoS, from affecting internal resources.
+- Outbound firewall rules.
+They define the traffic allowed to leave a network and reach legitimate destinations.
+These rules also block requests sent to malicious websites and untrusted domains.
+They can also prevent data exfiltration by analyzing the contents of emails and files sent from a network.